danielyxie/bitburner/markdown/bitburner.sleeveinformation.timeworked.md

 ## SleeveInformation.timeWorked property

-time spent on the current task in milliseconds
+Time spent on the current task in milliseconds

 <b>Signature:</b>